Don’t miss the new interview “A Mother Speaks about Her Son and Virtual Autism”: Watch it here.

 Watch an interview of an American mother who came forward after discovering information on this post to tell the story of how her 14-month-old son developed and then overcame Virtual Autism.

 This site has links to Virtual Autism research and researchers.

-Watch the webinar with Lori Frome M. Ed. who explains how to detect, treat, and avoid Virtual Autism:
+Watch webinars with Lori Frome M. Ed. who explains how to detect, treat, and avoid Virtual Autism:

 Download Lori Frome’s specially-curated Parent Resource List from the box on this page.